Southeast

 Alabama Point East in Gulf State Park

-This popular state park offers over 3 miles of beach along with a beach pavilion.
+This popular state park offers over 3 miles of beach and a beach pavilion.

 Located at 28105 Perdido Beach Blvd.
 Open from 7 a.m. until sunset.